-- (2) 2.
-Effective July 1, 20232020, City shall contribute the following: - a. up to \$711.00670 per month toward the cost of the monthly premium for employee-only medical/dental/vision plan coverage. - b. up to \$1,290.001,216 per month toward the cost of the monthly premium for employee plus one (1) dependent medical/dental/vision plan coverage. - c. up to \$1,719.001,620 per month toward the cost of the monthly premium for employee plus two(2) or more dependents medical/dental/vision plan coverage. - (3) 3.
-Effective July 1, 20242021, City shall contribute the following: - a. a. up to \$725.00683 per month toward the cost of the monthly premium for employee-only medical/dental/vision plan coverage. - b. up to \$1,316.001,240 per month toward the cost of the monthly premium for employee plus one (1) dependent medical/dental/vision plan coverage. - c. e. up to \$1,753.001,652 per month toward the cost of the monthly premium for employee plus two (2) or more dependents medical/dental/vision plan coverage.
+- (2) Effective July 1, 2023, City shall contribute the following: - a. up to \$711.00 per month toward the cost of the monthly premium for employee-only medical/dental/vision plan coverage. - b. up to \$1,290.00 per month toward the cost of the monthly premium for employee plus one (1) dependent medical/dental/vision plan coverage. - c. up to \$1,719.00 per month toward the cost of the monthly premium for employee plus two (2) or more dependents medical/dental/vision plan coverage. - (3) Effective July 1, 2024, City shall contribute the following: - a. up to \$725.00 per month toward the cost of the monthly premium for employee-only medical/dental/vision plan coverage. - b. up to \$1,316.00 per month toward the cost of the monthly premium for employee plus one (1) dependent medical/dental/vision plan coverage. - c. up to \$1,753.00 per month toward the cost of the monthly premium for employee plus two (2) or more dependents medical/dental/vision plan coverage.

 These contributions are based on full-time employment; regular part-time employees shall receive a prorated contribution based on their percentage of full-time employment.
 Insurance plan premiums that exceed the City's monthly contribution shall be paid by the employee through payroll deductions.
-The City shall maintain its IRS 125 Plan to allow for employee contributions for medical, /vision, and /dental to be pre-tax premium conversion.
+The City shall maintain its IRS 125 Plan to allow for employee contributions for medical, vision, and dental to be pre-tax premium conversion.

 (c) Plan Rules.
-Employees may insure themselves and their eligible dependents under the medical, vision and dental plans provided by the
+Employees may insure themselves and their eligible dependents under the medical, vision and dental plans provided by the City, in accordance with the rules and regulations applicable to the selected Plan.
+Benefits in the Plan shall be in accordance with the Plan document.

-STOCKTON POLICE OFFICERS ASSOCIATION (SPOA) SUCCESSOR MOU TERM: July 1, 202219 - June 30, 202522
+STOCKTON POLICE OFFICERS ASSOCIATION (SPOA) SUCCESSOR MOU TERM: July 1, 2022 - June 30, 2025